 Camera Trapping:

 I have been camera trapping since 1989, and have used just about every worldwide commercial trigger system that has existed in that time.
 I also designed and built my own laser triggers, with multiple inputs and outputs.
 Over the last ten years or so, I have consolidated all of my camera trapping around the entire line of Cognisys Inc.'s equipment.
 The quality and functionality of their gear is truly second to none, and I should know.
 It isn't the cheapest, but it will last you a lifetime, and the Customer Support from Cognisys is becoming legendary.
 From simple triggers to complete turnkey wireless systems for both stills and video, their stuff cannot be beaten.
+I can leave a Cognisys setup out in the field for 3 months, without the need for large auxiliary batteries, and have it operating just fine.

 Hummingbirds in Flight: